clojars/clojars-web/README.md

 2. Run the webapp: `java -jar target/clojars-web-*-standalone.jar`

-To run the application in auto-reload mode, from the console:

-1. Run `lein ring server`

-and that's it, it should automatically open a browser in [localhost:3000](http://localhost:3000).

 If you'd like to run it out of an editor/IDE environment you can probably eval a call to the `-main` function in `src/clojars/main.clj`.